lammps/lammps/doc/src/compute_ptm_atom.rst

 .. parsed-literal::

-   compute 1 all ptm/atom default 0.1
+   compute 1 all ptm/atom default 0.1 all
-   compute 1 all ptm/atom fcc-hcp-dcub-dhex 0.15
+   compute 1 all ptm/atom fcc-hcp-dcub-dhex 0.15 all
    compute 1 all ptm/atom all 0

 Description